FederatedAI/FATE/federatedml/nn/homo_nn/README.md

 4. support multi-host.
 In fact, for model security reasons, at least two host parties are required.

 ## 3. Configuration
-If you have any confusion about task configuration, please refer to the [documentation](../../../examples/federatedml-1.x-examples/README.md) under example first.
+For more information on task configuration, please refer to the [documentation](../../../examples/federatedml-1.x-examples/README.md) under example first.
 In this part we only talk about the parameter configuration.

 ### overview
-Since Homogeneous Neural Networks have same network structure in all parties, a common practice is to configure parameters under algorithm_parameters, which is shared with all parties.
+Since all parties training Homogeneous Neural Networks have the same network structure, a common practice is to configure parameters under algorithm_parameters, which is shared across all parties.
 The basic structure is:
 ```json
 {
       "config_type": "nn",